ruggeri/tech-notes/randos/batteries.md

 When an anion migrates from the copper sulfate side to the zinc sulfate side, two electrons will travel from the zinc electrode to the copper electrode.
-The zinc electrode will dissolve (gaining electrons is called *reduction*), while the copper side will plate out (removing electrons is called *oxidization*).
+The zinc electrode will dissolve (losing electrons is called *oxidization*), while the copper side will plate out (adding electrons is called *reduction*).

 The reason this is preferred is because of the thermodynamic equation
 above: